2024 Ford Mustang EcoBoost Convertible Review: Icon For a Reason

 The rest of what’s here has an immutable charm that seeps into your bloodstream quickly.
 Point the long, sculpted hood of the Mustang down an interstate, turn on some twangy bluegrass, and hoover up miles like salted almonds.

-And while the experience is pretty good with the top open, fresh-air cruising is where this car really hits its stride.
+And while the experience is pretty good with the top up, fresh-air cruising is where this car really hits its stride.
 That power-folding top lasted all of four minutes once we’d exited the highway near Traverse City.
 The remaining 40 minutes of drivetime were spent al fresco, heat cranked, totally absent regard for the 48-degree, cloudy weather.
 (Did Mother Nature make me pay the following Monday by dousing the roads in snow and nearly stranding me at the bottom of my heavily inclined driveway?
 Listen, perhaps.
 But that’s certainly not the Mustang’s fault.)

 If you want to knock the seventh-generation Mustang for being not much more than fresh dressing atop reheated bones, I suppose I can’t fault you.
 But I humbly offer this food for thought: This car’s new interior could indeed rope in younger buyers who love their tech above all else.
 If it’s not for you, great news: You can get largely the same driving experience with buttons and a more analog interface—now at used car prices!